ceramicnetwork/CIPs/CIPs/CIP-23/CIP-23.md

 ## Abstract

 Users may want to publicly associate any number of social accounts, such as Twitter, GitHub, discord, etc. to their DID.
-Creating and storing public verifications for these various accounts in the Also Known As *reference* document enables anyone to observe these associations and as a result infer trust about the given user.
+Creating and storing public verifications for these various accounts in the Also Known As *record* document enables anyone to observe these associations and as a result infer trust about the given user.

 Adding an account to the Also Known As document *does not* allow that account to control or authenticate the DID.
 Rather it is simply just a verifiable public mapping.